-All students regularly enrolled at the School of Dentistry are members of the School of Dentistry Student Association, which coordinates a number of student-related activities.
-The Student Council serves as the governing body of the School of Dentistry Student Association.
+All students regularly enrolled at UTSD are members of the Student Association at UTSD, which coordinates a number of student-related activities.
+The Student Council serves as the governing body of the Student Association at UTSD.
 Members of the Student Council are elected from each class.
-Students may also participate in UTHealth student organizations such as the Student InterCouncil, Student Fee Advisory Committee and other registered student groups.
+Students may also participate in UTHealth student organizations such as the Student InterCouncil, or other registered student groups.